ABRG-Models/morphologica/README.md

 Note the call to ldconfig at the end there, which makes sure that libmorphologica is available to your system's dynamic linker.
-On Linux, that means running ldconfig, as above, assuming you had the library installed in /usr/local, as in the example above.
-If you installed elsewhere, then you probably know how to set LD\_CONFIG\_PATH correctly.
+On Linux, that means running ldconfig (assuming that the CMAKE\_INSTALL\_PREFIX of /usr/local is already in your dynamic linker's search path) as in the example above.
+If you installed elsewhere, then you probably know how to set LD\_CONFIG\_PATH correctly (or at least you can now search up how to do that).